hackneycrypto/ROF_IOTA_MAM_v2/README.md

 # INSTRUCTIONS
 This repo was created from IOTA MAM CLient JS library - See below.
-See instructions/notes.md for other instructions.
+SEE INSTRUCTIONS/NOTED.MD for other instructions.

 ## MAM Client JS Library - TANGLE.FANS EDITION